remoteintech/remote-jobs/company-profiles/shippabo.md

 ## Remote status

 💻 Remote: This is a fully remote position.
-We are in 10+ US states, Canada and China and are used to working on different time zones.
+We are in 10+ US states and Canada and are used to working on different time zones.
 We are big fans of trust, autonomy and asynchronous communications!

 ## Region